vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndX: 7
     textEndY: 6
     projectButtonText: ""
-    projectTitle: AS/MG, 2025
+    projectTitle: AS/MG, Winter 2025
-  - projectTitle: Take the opportunity to elevate yourself, 2024
+  - projectTitle: Take the opportunity to elevate yourself, Summer 2024
     projectDescription: >-
       This project features two bar stools and a bar bench inspired by motocross attire, crafted from upcycled chairs and fabric remnants from previous